LIFT PLASTIC SURGERY

 Getting ready for surgery:

-Dr. Shitel Patel and Dr. Tuan Truong want their patients to be as healthy as possible before they have any plastic surgery procedures or cosmetic treatments.
+Dr. Shitel Patel wants his patients to be as healthy as possible before they have any plastic surgery procedures or cosmetic treatments.

 Patients who use products that contain nicotine must stop using them for at least four weeks before their surgery and four weeks after.
 Following this recommendation is vital because the nicotine in cigarettes, smoking-cessation products and chewing tobacco negatively affects the body’s healing ability.